aldebaran/qisdk-sample-chatbot/README.md

 progress is structured according to a functional scenario while providing casual discussion.

-* The local qichatbot is in charge of a shopping-oriented conversation whose description in qiChat language is provided in a .top resource file.
+* The local qichatbot conversation related to pepper including information about the robot and some simple robot actions.
-* The Dialogflow chatbot deals with the small talk plus several simple rules about wine.
+* The Dialogflow chatbot deals with some general questions that doesn't exist in the qichatbot topics.

 ## Minimum configuration